sqlfluff/sqlfluff/docs/source/internals.rst

-To support this, the module provides a :code:`ReflowSequence` class which allows access to all of the relevant operations which can be used to re-layout sections of code, or even a whole file.
+To support this, the module provides a :code:`ReflowSequence` class which allows access to all of the relevant operations which can be used to reformat sections of code, or even a whole file.
 Unless there is a very good reason, all rules should use this same approach to ensure consistent treatment of layout.